TyberiusPrime/mbf-fastq-processor/README.md

 [output]
     prefix = "output" # files get named {prefix}_1{suffix}, _2, _i1, _i2
-    format = "Gzip" # defaults to 'Raw' suffix = ".fq.gz" # yoptional, then determined by the format keep_index = false # write index to files as well? (optional) output_hash = false # optional, write a {prefix}_{1|2|i1|i2}.sha256
+    format = "Gzip" # defaults to 'Raw' suffix = ".fq.gz" # optional, then determined by the format stdout = false # write Read1 to stdout, do not produce other fastq files.
+                   # set's interleave to true (if Read2 is in input),
+                   # format to Raw
+                   # You still need to set a prefix for
+                   # Reports/keep_index/Inspect/QuantifyRegion(s)

+                   # Incompatible with a Progress Transform that's logging to stdout
+    interleave = false # interleave fastq output, producing only a single output file for read1/read2 (with infix _interleaved instead of '_1', e.g. 'output_interleaved.fq.gz')
+    keep_index = false # write index to files as well? (optional)
+                       # (independant the interleave setting. )
+    output_hash = false # optional, write a {prefix}_{1|2|i1|i2}.sha256
                         # with a hexdigest of the (uncompressed) data's sha256,
                         # just like sha256sub would do.

 ```
 Generates files named output_1.fq.gz, output_2.fq.gz, (optional output_i1.fq.gz, output_i2.fq.gz if keep_index is true)

 Compression is independent of file ending.